mozilla/uniffi-rs/docs/adr/0000-whats-the-big-idea.md

 ### Option D: Write and maintain a custom tool that automates our current best practices

-We can take the patterns we've established for writting the FFI layer and foreign language bindings by hand, and encapsulate them in a custom tool to automatically generate similar code.
+We can take the patterns we've established for writing the FFI layer and foreign language bindings by hand, and encapsulate them in a custom tool to automatically generate similar code.

 * Good, because it would realize the goal of avoiding hand-written boilerplate.